ZhangNingSAU/Spring-2022-CSCI-270-Networks-and-DataCommunications/Slides/Chapter 10.md

 + With local authentication, every computer (workstation or server) on the network is responsible for securing its own resources

 #### Network Authentication and Logon Restrictions
++ With network authentication, you can sign in to the network using the network user account that is stored in [Active Directory]((https://en.wikipedia.org/wiki/Active_Directory)).
 + You can harden your network by requiring secure passwords to authenticate to the network.
 The following is a list of additional authentication restrictions that strengthen network security:
   - time of day
   - total time logged on